Angelina Jolie: Early life and background

 As a teenager, Jolie found it difficult to emotionally connect with other people, and as a result she self-harmed, later commenting, "For some reason, the ritual of having cut myself and feeling the pain, maybe feeling alive, feeling some kind of release, it was somehow therapeutic to me."
 She also struggled with insomnia and an eating disorder and began using drugs; by age 20, she had used "just about every drug possible," particularly heroin.
 Jolie had episodes of depression and planned to commit suicide twice—at age 19 and again at 22, when she attempted to hire a hitman to kill her.
 When she was 24, she experienced a nervous breakdown and was admitted for 72 hours to UCLA Medical Center's psychiatric ward.
 Two years later, after adopting her first child, Jolie found stability, later stating, "I knew once I committed to Maddox, I would never be self-destructive again."

-Jolie has had a lifelong dysfunctional relationship with her father, which started when Voight left the family when she was less than a year old.
+Jolie has had a lifelong dysfunctional relationship with her father, which began when Voight left the family when she was less than a year old.
 She has said that from then on their time together was sporadic and usually carried out in front of the press.
 They reconciled when they appeared together in Lara Croft: Tomb Raider (2001), but their relationship again deteriorated.
 Jolie petitioned the court to legally remove her surname, Voight, in favor of her middle name, which she had long used as a stage name; the name change was granted on September 12, 2002.
 Voight then went public with their estrangement during an appearance on Access Hollywood, in which he claimed Jolie had "serious mental problems."
 At that point, her mother and brother also broke off contact with him.
 Jolie and Voight did not speak for six-and-a-half years, eventually rebuilding their relationship in the wake of Bertrand's death from ovarian cancer on January 27, 2007, and they both went public with their reconciliation three years later.